npm/wombat-cli/README.md

 the helpful wombat tool

 Commands:
-  hook    control your hooks
-  whoami  the username you are authenticated as
+  hook            control your hooks view <package>  see information about the named package whoami          the username you are authenticated as

 Options:
+  --registry  fully-qualified hostname of the registry to use
+                                                 [default: "registry.npmjs.org"]
   --help      Show help                                                [boolean] --version   show version information                                 [boolean]
 ```

 You may also do fun things like `wombat ls --depth=0` and `npm` will be invoked.

 ## license

 ISC probably eventually.
-For the moment unreleased.s
+For the moment unreleased.